 UNC researchers are exploring ways to better the lives of those with epilepsy–from new diagnostic techniques such as the application of the 7 T MRI scanner to the diagnosis and localization of the epileptic focus to the development and trialing of new and novel therapies.
 UNC was one of the first centers to recognize the connection of SUDEP and autonomic dysfunction, describe the relationship of sleep apnea to epilepsy and explore potential genetic therapies.
 Also, UNC actively participates in multiple clinical trials.

-- Eight ABPN or ABCN board-certified/eligible epileptologists, some of whom are nationally recognized in the field of epilepsy;
+- Adult and pediatric ABPN or ABCN board-certified/eligible epileptologists, some of whom are nationally recognized in the field of epilepsy;

 - An epilepsy social worker;